rlayte/toystore/README.md

 ## Testing

 The messaging protocol Dive is very well tested.
-It's substantially harder to test a larger system like Toystore.
-We've been testing it manually so far, but we're working on a testing library, [Teardown](http://github.com/rlayte/teardown) to really ensure reliability.
+It's a little harder to test a larger system like Toystore.
+We're trying to make something generalizable with [Teardown](http://github.com/rlayte/teardown) to really ensure reliability, but right now running `go test` will launch a suite of integration and unit tests.